xeokit/xeokit-convert/specs/xkt_10_generationNotes.md

 An XKTGeometry is "shared" or "reused" when it is used by multiple XKTMeshes.

 When written to XKT, each XKTGeometry's positions will be quantized to 16-bit integers.
 When that XKTGometry is used by only one XKTMesh, then its positions will transformed by that XKTMesh's matrix.
 All single-use XKTGeometry positions will be quantized to an AABB that encloses the collective boundary of all the single-use XKTGeometrys' positions.
 The XKT file will then contain that singlular dequantization matrix for those XKTGeometries.
 The Viewer will ignore matrices belonging to these XKTMeshes, because the positions are pretransformed like this, and the matries are therefore redundant.

 XKTGeometries that ARE reused by multiple Meshes will NOT have their positions transformed.
 The Viewer, when rendering, will transform those positions using the matrices belonging to the XKTMeshes that use them.

 Each XKTMesh that reuses an XKTGeometry will have its matrix adjusted (using translations) so that its transform are relative to the center of the XKTTile that contains its parent XKTEntity.

 When loading an XKT, the Viewer will calculate the dequantization matrix for single-use XKTGeometries from the AABBs belonging to the
 XKTTiles that contain their XKTMeshes and XKTEntities.

+# Step 1: Parse glTF scene node hierarchy into a document model

 ## Parsing the glTF